Entries open for the 2018 Julian Gardner Awards

-We are pleased to announce the winners of the 2015 Julian Gardner Award.
-Bill Doherty of Ashington in Northumberland has won the adult category for his dramatic picture of an osprey, while Adam Peet of Onchan on the Isle of Man captured a beautiful image of a puffin and has been named the winner of the 16-and-under category.
+We are pleased to announce the winners of the 2017 Julian Gardner Awards.
+Richard Gunther of Rye won the adult category for his stunning image of a herd of deer, while Lauren Smewing entered a remarkable close-up of a frog in the grass and has been named the winner of the 16-and-under category.

 The competition was launched in memory of Julian Gardner, a Sussex farmer and lifelong supporter of the GWCT, who was tragically killed while defending his property in October 2010.
 A very kind donation from Julian’s family and friends enabled the GWCT to buy the two trophies, which are presented to the winners to display for the next year, as well as prints of their award-winning photographs.